hodges96/ECE4424Final/index.md

 ### Generating Results with New Data

-When running the analysis using our compiled data, the accuracy was not as high as the original.
+When running the analysis using our compiled data, we expected the accuracy of the model to stay relatively stable or increase.
+However, we found signicant decreases in the accuracy of the model for all five classifiers.
+While running the 10-fold cross-validation, the majority of the new datapoints ended up in the same fold.
+The first 9 folds experienced an increase in accuracy, while the 10th and final fold had an accuracy that was much lower.
+These accuracies averaged out to be lower than those found initially.
 Several factors could have played a role in this.
-First of all, the size of our dataset was much smaller than the data used in the original paper.
-Having less training data causes the model to make assumptions about the specified relationships, without fully identifying what data represents actionable trends and what data is just noise.
-Another issue was discussed above, where our data-collection method was inherently biased.
+First, our data collection technique introduced bias as discussed above; however, it is unlikely that these large discrepancies are entirely attributable to this factor.
+We can conclude that another unknown factor introduced by our new data caused the model to fail.
 Our results using our compiled dataset are presented below in Table 2.

 | Classifier       | Original  | Reproduced |